Skip to content

 We combine deep knowledge of Administrative Sanctioning Law with expert criminal litigation.
 We know how courts think in corruption cases.

-• check Reputation defense and crisis management
+• Reputation defense and crisis management

-• check Preventive consulting (Public Compliance)
+• Preventive consulting (Public Compliance)

 Crimes Against Public Administration in Spain: Bribery, Embezzlement and Abuse of Office — Defence Guide